Charyn Canyon, Қазақстан - Things to Do in Charyn Canyon

 Top Things to Do in Charyn Canyon

-Explore the most famous section of Charyn Canyon by hiking through the Valley of Castles, where dramatic red rock formations create a maze of natural sculptures.
-The main trail descends into the canyon and follows the river, offering spectacular views and photo opportunities among the towering spires.
+Trek through the canyon's most famous section, where towering red rock formations create a labyrinth of natural sculptures resembling medieval castles and towers.
+The well-marked trail descends into the canyon floor, offering spectacular views and photo opportunities at every turn.

 Charyn River Rafting